Frequently Asked Questions

 Are there consumer organizations that I can contact?

-The following organizations can provide advice on how to proceed with travel complaints:
+The organizations listed below can provide advice on how to proceed with travel complaints, but there may be others specific to your region or country.
+Your

 Are there rules for persons with reduced mobility that airlines should follow?